HyeonuPark/srtp2-sys/README.md

 ## `build`

-This is a default feature.

 Build the libsrtp from the source.
-If this feature is not active, this binding tries to find system wide installation using `pkg-config`.
+If this feature is not active, this crate tries to find system wide installation using `pkg-config`.

 You can pass environment variable `SRTP2_SYS_DEBUG_LOGGING` and optionally